as08/ClassicASP.PasswordHashing/README.md

 If you're using a pepper make sure you keep a hard copy (printed off or saved to a memory stick and stored somewhere safe) just incase your code becomes corrupted or lost and needs rebuilding.
 If you lose your pepper you will not be able to verify passwords.

 In the case of Argon2, Bcrypt and PBKDF2 the pepper is added to the password in the crypto class but the salt is generated within the COM DLL.

+You can read more about peppers here: https://en.wikipedia.org/wiki/Pepper_(cryptography)

 *****************************************************************************